mlresearch/r4/_posts/2003-01-03-schraudolph03a.md

 ---
 title: Combining Conjugate Direction Methods with Stochastic Approximation of Gradients
+abstract: The method of conjugate directions provides a very effective way to optimize large, deterministic systems by gradient descent.
+In its standard form, however, it is not amenable to stochastic approximation of the gradient.
+Here we explore ideas from conjugate gradient in the stochastic (online) setting, using fast Hessian-gradient products to set up low-dimensional Krylov subspaces within individual mini-batches.
+  In our benchmark experiments the resulting online learning algorithms converge orders of magnitude faster than ordinary stochastic gradient descent.
 layout: inproceedings
 series: Proceedings of Machine Learning Research
 publisher: PMLR